salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ### Testing

+#### Framework

 The LWC framework currently has integration tests for synthetic shadow mode and native shadow mode.
 A third testing mode will be introduced for mixed shadow mode.
 This test environment will ensure that components running in native mode will work correctly even when synthetic Shadow DOM polyfills are present.

+The existing WPT (Web Platform Tests) test suite for Shadow DOM APIs will also be run to identify any coverage gaps in LWC integration tests.

+#### Component

 Components that support both shadow modes will also need to be tested in both modes.
 LWC test utilities will be updated to facilitate this.

-The existing WPT (Web Platform Tests) test suite for Shadow DOM APIs will also be run to identify any coverage gaps in LWC integration tests.
+The component must also be tested to ensure that all utilized APIs are available in both modes across the supported browser matrix, as the level of Shadow DOM support will not be considered when computing the shadow mode of a component.
+A Shadow DOM API should be considered unavailable if it is not implemented in the synthetic polyfill or if it is not natively implemented across all supported browsers.

 ## Observable differences